softchris/golang-book/01-basics/02-variables/README.md

 ## String interpolation

 Sometimes, you want to be able to write things to the screen and mix different data types doing so.
-For example, you might want to write, "Customer: Adam has 20$ on his bank account".
+For example, you might want to write, "Customer: Adam has 20$ in his bank account".

-Lets say then that this information is represented by the these two variables:
+Let's say then that this information is represented by these two variables:

 ```go
 var (